thehyve/glowing-bear/README.md

 For e2e test we use [Cypress] in combination with the [cypress-cucumber-preprocessor].
 [Cypress] is install as part of the your `npm install` command.
-To run the tests `npm run e2e` to run using the headless browser or `npm run cypress` to launch the GUI.
-Currently the tests expect a glowing bear instance to be running at http://localhost:4200/.
+To run the tests using the headless browser `npm run e2e` or `npm run cypress` to launch the GUI. by default the tests expect a glowing bear instance to be running at http://localhost:4200/.
 This can be changed in cypress.json
+WARNING: tests alter state.
+All saved queries are deleted.

 ### Further help